-Private Convictions are Sacrificed in the Consensus Process.
+Private Convictions are Exposed and Then Sacrificed (for the sake of approval/affirmation) in the Consensus Meeting.